EV-EVA/Ectroverse/README.md

 To change this, look for lines 2233 and 2238 in cmd.c file.

 KNOWN BUGS - Very annoying and need to go:
-* Overbuilding bug: sometimes a planet in the list is skipped.
 * Merge Fleet does not work.
 Splitting does.
 * ... ?